tbradshaw91/DS-Unit-3-Sprint-1-Software-Engineering/sprint_challenge_31.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+ANSWER #1: Having clean and simplified code is a beautiful thing.
+It shows you know your work and makes it easy for any future readers to understand.
+You can seal the deal by adding comments to your work to show thought process and reference back to.
+Nothing is more annoying than cluttered code that looks over complicated.

+ANSWER #2: Containers are a solution to the problem of how to get software to run reliably when moved from one computing environment to another.
+Containers help to make a more clean and reproducible environment to work in.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),